js-model (0.11.0)

 valid()

-Calls validate() and checks for the existence of any errors returning true or false.
-Used by save() which won’t continue if valid() returns false.
+and checks for the existence of any errors returning true

 validate()